 You may be admitted to Linfield College prior to completing all of the prerequisite courses, but you must complete them prior to NURS 308.
 Look over the Transfer Credit Course Equivalences for Prerequisites for more information.

 Financial Aid is available to all eligible admitted students.
 Tuition assistance may be available through your employer.
 To receive educational loans you must be registered for at least 6 credits during each semester in which you receive financial aid.
 Financial Aid is generally sufficient to cover tuition, fees, and books at Linfield.
-To apply for financial aid, submit an online Free Application for Federal Student Aid (FAFSA - Linfield code 003198) and the Linfield Application for Financial Aid (LAFA) from the website.
+To apply for financial aid, submit an online Free Application for Federal Student Aid (FAFSA - Linfield code 003198) and the Linfield Application for Financial Aid (LAFA) in your WebAdvisor account. from the website.
 Linfield financial aid counselors are available to assist you with planning.

 Contact the Office of Financial Aid at 1-888-471-2225 or 503-883-2225 or email@example.com.
 In addition, you will need to complete an Academic Plan of courses with your Academic Advisor to be provided to the Office of Financial Aid.